-- The Paid Parental Leave scheme is a new entitlement for working parents of children born or adopted from 1 January 2011.
-It provides government-funded Parental Leave Pay to help parents spend time at home with a new baby and help employers retain skilled staff. - A person may be eligible for a maximum period of 18 weeks of Parental Leave Pay if they: - are the primary carer of a newborn or recently adopted child - are an Australian resident - have met the Paid Parental Leave work test and income test before the birth or adoption occurs, and - are on leave or not working from the time they become the child's primary carer until the end of their Paid Parental Leave period. - The birth mother or the initial primary carer of an adopted child must usually apply for Paid Parental Leave, unless there are exceptional circumstances. - Parental Leave Pay and the Baby Bonus cannot be paid for the same child.
-Parents who meet the eligibility requirements for both payments can choose which payment is the best financially for their family. - A person and/or their partner will not be eligible for Family Tax Benefit Part B or the dependent spouse, child housekeeper and housekeeper tax offsets during their Paid Parental Leave period. - Claims for the scheme can be lodged up to three months prior to the child's expected date of birth or adoption. - A person may still be eligible for the scheme in the event of a stillbirth or infant death.
+Parental Leave Pay

+- A person may be eligible for a maximum period of 18 weeks Parental Leave Pay if they: - are the primary carer of a newborn or recently adopted child - meet the Paid Parental Leave residency requirements - have met the Paid Parental Leave work test and income test before the birth or adoption occurs, and - are on leave or not working from the time they become the child's primary carer until the end of their Paid Parental Leave period. - The birth mother or the initial primary carer of an adopted child must usually apply for Parental Leave Pay, unless there are exceptional circumstances. - Parental Leave Pay and the Baby Bonus cannot be paid for the same child.
+Parents who meet the eligibility requirements for both payments can choose which payment is the best financially for their family. - A person and/or their partner will not be eligible for Family Tax Benefit Part B or the dependent spouse, child housekeeper and housekeeper tax offsets during their Paid Parental Leave period. - Claims for Parental Leave Pay can be lodged up to three months prior to the child's expected date of birth or adoption. - A person may still be eligible for Parental Leave Pay in the event of a stillbirth or infant death. - Parents are required to formally register the birth of their child as a condition of receiving Parental Leave Pay.
+This requirement does not apply to parents whose child is stillborn, adopted or born outside Australia.